powerofknowing/adfsec/adf-security-baseline.md

 * Configure Azure Conditional Access to limit users' ability to interact with Azure Resource Manager by configuring "Block access" for the "Microsoft Azure Management" App.

 ### 6.12: Limit users' ability to execute scripts within compute resources
-* If running Runtime Integration in an Azure Virtual Machine, depending on the type of scripts, operating system-specific configurations or third-party resources can be used to limit users' ability to execute scripts within Azure compute resources.
+* IF running IR in Azure VM, depending on the type of scripts, operating system-specific configurations or third-party resources can be used to limit users' ability to execute scripts within Azure compute resources.
 * Also Azure Security Center Adaptive Application Controls can be leveraged to ensure that only authorized software executes and all unauthorized software is blocked from executing on Azure Virtual Machines.

 ### 6.13: Physically or logically segregate high risk applications